frontenddogma/web-development-glossary/manuscript/c.md

 Click-Through Rate
 : The ratio of users who click on a specific link to the number of total users who view a page, email, or advertisement.
 It is commonly used to measure the success of an online advertising campaign for a particular website as well as the effectiveness of email campaigns.&nbsp;[†](#w-ctr)

+Clickjacking
+: A malicious technique of tricking a user into clicking on something different from what the user perceives, thus potentially revealing confidential information or allowing others to take control of the user’s computer.&nbsp;[†](#w-clickjacking)

 Client
 : A piece of computer hardware or software that accesses a service made available by a server.
 The server is often (but not always) on another computer system, in which case the client accesses the service by way of a network.&nbsp;[†](#w-client)